This is my second attempt at building a Horizontal Stabiliser after my building mentor recommended I use the standard

 I also purchase some cutting fluid at the same time.

 Apart from the mess, the blade makes it very easy to cut the Aluminium channel stock.
-I would recommend wearing gloves when cutting any metal with a blade as the swarf that comes off can be very hot.
+I would recommend wearing gloves when

 To shape the hinges I used a Dremmel tool to roughly shape the channel to the right shape.